Yogesh-Kurane/Electric-Vehicles-Analysis---MySQL-Power-BI-Excel/README.md

 ---

 ## ✨ Key Features
-State-Level Analysis:
+- State-Level Analysis:
 Get a deep dive into EV sales, penetration rates, and CAGR across different states.
 Identify top-performing regions in both Electric Vehicles (EVs) and Traditional Vehicles (TVs) based on sales trends.

-Manufacturer Insights:
+- Manufacturer Insights:
 Analyze the performance of EV makers through metrics like sales volume, revenue, market share, and future projections.
 Compare EV vs. Non-EV sales, track category-wise trends, and view annual revenue breakdowns.

-State Vs State Details:
+- State Vs State Details:
 Easily compare two states side-by-side using key performance indicators such as Revenue, EV & TV Sales, Penetration Rates, and CAGR.
 A perfect feature for spotting regional opportunities and gaps.

 ---

 ## 🛠️ Technologies Used
-SQL – For Ad Hoc related queries.
+- SQL – For Ad Hoc related queries.
-Power BI - For generating graphs, charts, reports.
+- Power BI - For generating graphs, charts, reports.
-Excel - For data cleaning, creating tables and validating answers.
+- Excel - For data cleaning, creating tables and validating answers.
-Canva - Presentation design.
+- Canva - Presentation design.

 ---

 ## 📜 Dataset Details
-Source - This project is a part of codebasics's resume project challenge no.12 and its an open source project.
+-Source - This project is a part of codebasics's resume project challenge no.12 and its an open source project.
-Dataset - The dataset contains 3 different .CSV files (dim_date, electric_vehicles_sales_by_state,  electric_vehicles_sales_by_makers
+-Dataset - The dataset contains 3 different .CSV files (dim_date, electric_vehicles_sales_by_state,  electric_vehicles_sales_by_makers

 ---